aartiwani/FuelCostCalculator1/README.md

-Added Compilation report to existing submission FuelCostCalculator1
+Added Compilation report to existing submission FuelCostCalculator1 in master branch